-Firstly, I would like to invite you for a FREE 30 minute Coaching Session, so you can experience Coaching for yourself and decide how this could help you overcome any blocks that are holding you back from achieving your vision and ultimate dream.
+Firstly, I would like to invite you for a FREE 30 minute Coaching Session, so you you can experience coaching for yourself.
+Ultimately, Coaching helps you to overcome any blocks that are holding you back from achieving your vision and ultimate dream.

 One question I get asked all the time: “What’s the difference between coaching, mentoring, counselling and training?”

 Focuses on who you and where you are today and who and where you want to be going forward.

 Coaching focuses on where you are today and how you are being.
 Furthermore, on your desired outcome, where you want to be.
 And, what you need to do and how you need to be to achieve that.

 Often, people want to work on a mindset shift to push through feeling stuck or overwhelmed in some way.